A Broken Porcelain Throne in the People’s Palace

-The Jefferson Market branch of the New York Public Library was once voted as one of the most beautiful buildings in America.
+The Jefferson Market branch of the New York Public Library was once voted as one of the most beautiful buildings in the United States.
 With its elaborate ornamentation, stately clock tower, and stained glass windows, it’s not hard to see why.
 Frank Collerius, its branch manager, has called it “the People’s Palace.”

 When the building was a courthouse, defendants were held there before trial or prison, though now it’s the handsome Reference Room, with dark wood and brick arches.
 The building’s sole public restroom for adults is off to its side.
 When Our Town Downtown’s reporter visited on Saturday, Feb.
 17, its entrance had been roped off and marked with an out of order sign.
 It’s been this way for over two months.